RemoMoloi/MultThreaded-Web-Server/README.md

-# Multi-Threaded Python Web Server (Assignment 1 - Remotlotlo Moloi)
+# Multi-Threaded Python Web Server

 ## Overview
 This project implements a simplified multi-threaded web server in Python.